 Closest metro station: Tlatelolco (Line 3) Mexico City Metro Map

-Admission: Free admission to the archaeological site.
+Admission: Admission to the archaeological site is free.
 See more free things to do in Mexico City.
 The museum entrance fee is 20 pesos per person.